Dwight-Modiwirijo/Ascendant/Zer0proof/Paper.md

 Thus:

 > The development includes explicit canary lemmas ensuring that each stated axiom remains coherent with the rest of the formalization.
-> These results should be read as regression/consistency guards (A ∧ ¬A → False), not as proofs that any axiom is derivable from the others.
+> These results should be read as regression/consistency guards ($A \land eg A 	o 	ext{False}$), not as proofs that any axiom is derivable from the others.

 ---